BYLAWS OF NATIONAL LAWYERS GUILD – CHICAGO, INC.

 Whenever any notice is required to be given under the provisions of these Bylaws or under the provisions of the Articles of Incorporation or under the provisions of the General Not For Profit Act of the State of Illinois, or otherwise, a waiver thereof in writing, signed by the person or persons entitled to such notice, whether before or after the time stated therein, shall be deemed equivalent to the giving of such notice.

-The power to make, alter, amend, or repeal the Bylaws of NLG-Chicago shall be reserved to the members who may do so by a majority vote of members in good standing attending a meeting called for such purpose, provided that such meeting has a quorum and two (2) weeks prior written notice of the meeting to amend the Bylaws is given to the members, such notice to contain a copy of the proposed amendments.
+The power to make, alter, amend, or repeal the Bylaws of NLG-Chicago shall be reserved to the members who may do so by a majority vote of members in good standing.
+Voting on amendments shall be by paper ballot or electronic voting.
 Notwithstanding the foregoing, any amendment of these Bylaws for the purpose of changing Article 1 hereof shall require the three-fourths (3/4) vote of all members in good standing attending a regular meeting or special meeting called for such purpose, provided that such meeting has a quorum.

 GENDER AND NUMBER